jomartin-999/spring-boot-for-vmware-gemfire/docs/index.md

 ## Primary Dependency Versions

-Spring Boot for VMware GemFire 1.27 builds and depends on the following versions of the base projects listed below:
+[spring-boot-gemfire-name] 1.27 builds and depends on the following versions of the base projects listed below:

 <table class="tableblock frame-all grid-all stretch">